WrichikBasu/Mahalaya-Android/README.md

 Due to the large size, the media files of Mahalaya have not been included with the app.
 Please download them from Google drive using one of the links below:
 - [mp4 format (153.3 MB)](https://drive.google.com/file/d/1f4RmIt_mErCRMoVGS1ArszBZAHUCcWoN/view?usp=sharing)
 - [mp3 format (197 MB)](https://drive.google.com/file/d/1xGuKpBqPWgjJUkdFUVCgKn3L58ozJbey/view?usp=sharing)

+## How to contribute?
+Please read the [guidelines](https://github.com/WrichikBasu/Mahalaya-Android/blob/master/CONTRIBUTING.md) for contributing.